South Park: Phone Destroyer

-South Park: Phone Destroyer is a free-to-play real-time strategy collectible card game developed by RedLynx and published by Ubisoft.
+South Park: Phone Destroyer is a free-to-play real-time strategy collectible card game developed by Ubisoft RedLynx and published by Ubisoft.
 It was released on iOS and Android on November 9, 2017.

 Based upon the American adult animated sitcom South Park, South Park: Phone Destroyer follows the children of the small town as they play a game based around different role-playing games using different themes (Adventure, Sci-Fi, Mystical, Fantasy, Superheroes and Neutral).
-The player takes the role of The New Kid as previously introduced in The Stick of Truth and again in The Fractured But Whole.
+The player takes the role of The New Kid as previously introduced in The Stick of Truth and again in The Fractured but Whole.

 Gameplay

 The game is played with decks of cards that consist of characters from the South Park television series.
 Each card costs energy, which restores over time.
 Mechanically, it is somewhat similar to Clash Royale.
 There are different versions of each character for every theme which the player can unlock through opening card packs or purchasing them in the Daily Shop or PvP Shop, such as Stan who is dressed as a program from Tron, or Cartman who is dressed as either a sheriff, a grand wizard, a monk, "The Coon" or Awesom-O. Most of the cards have their own special ability with its own unique purpose.
 Card packs are also purchasable by way of in-app purchases.
-Other gameplay aspects include real-time player versus player battles, a customizable deck editor, which the player can use to experiment with different card combinations in order to help them progress through the game.
+Other gameplay aspects include real-time player versus player battles and a customizable deck editor, which the player can use to experiment with different card combinations in order to help them progress through the game.